Last Updated on 27 January 2026 by Cycloscope

 Bikepacking North Malawi

-North Malawi is where we live and our favorite part of the country.
-The cycling route we propose here is quite challenging, with about 50% unpaved surfaces and some very steep climbs.
+North Malawi is where we live, and it is our favorite part of the country.
+The cycling route we propose here is quite challenging, with about 50% of the route unpaved and some very steep climbs.

 1. From Lilongwe to NkhotaKota – 175km

-Lilongwe could be a fun city if you know someone there who can bring you around the interesting venues.
-If you don’t know any locals, use Lilongwe just as a base to stock in food essentials for your trip.
+Lilongwe could be a fun city if you know someone there who can bring you around to the interesting venues.
+If you don’t know any locals, use Lilongwe just as a base to stock up on food essentials for your trip.

 2. From Nkhotakota to Nkhata Bay – 200km